 Applicants are required to submit a resume, cover letter and statement of interest.

 Applicants must submit a detailed resume including education, work and/or volunteer experience, highlighting involvement in arts, culture or heritage organizations.

 Applicants must submit a cover letter outlining their area of interest, career goals and expectations for the program.

-Applicants must submit the resume and cover letter through SlideRoom prior to the interview.
+Applicants must submit the resume, cover letter and statement of interest through SlideRoom.
 SlideRoom is a secure site where secondary requirements are collected, scored and stored.
 Log-in to https://humber.slideroom.com and create your free account.
 There will be additional instructions once your account has been created.

 Applicants must meet both academic and secondary requirements in order to meet minimum program eligibility.
 Meeting minimum eligibility does not guarantee an offer of admission.

 All secondary requirements will be evaluated and a score will be calculated by the academic school.